 When we want to download a single file, we just need the URL for the file we want to download.
-This works for PDF files, HTML files, and other content simply by providing the right URL.
+Running the command below will download a JPEG image of a person writing on a chalkboard.
+Similarly, you can download PDF files, HTML files, and other content simply by providing a different URL.

 '''

-\ wget https://github.com/Foundations-of-Applied-Mathematics/Data/blob/master/\ Volume1/dream.png
+$ wget http://acme.byu.edu/wp-content/uploads/2013/07/0906-13-00903.jpg

 '''